krzysztofson/marketing-generator/README.md

 **Images Not Loading**

-- The app uses `https://picsum.photos/800/800` for reliable image placeholders
+- The app fetches images from Unsplash API when configured, or falls back to `https://picsum.photos/800/600`
+- Check your Unsplash API key is valid and within rate limits
-- Check network connectivity and firewall settings
+- Verify network connectivity and firewall settings

+**Unsplash API Issues**

+- Verify your Unsplash Access Key is correct
+- Check you haven't exceeded the rate limit (50 requests/hour for demo apps)
+- Ensure your Unsplash app is approved for production if needed

 **Build Errors**